Paxos, a Greek island in the Ionian Sea was the setting of “Maestro in Blue”, the first Greek series on Netflix that screened worldwide in March 2023.

 Paxos a cultural hub, home to Italian-inflected dialect

-Due to its place in history and its many cultural attractions, Paxos is even part of a European network called the “Cultural Villages of Europe.”
+Due to its place in history and its many cultural attractions, Paxos is part of a European network called the “Cultural Villages of Europe.”

 Sensitive to the needs of the many stray animals on the island, a perennial problem on many Greek islands, an animal welfare organization was formed on Paxos in 2005.